Geography of Norway: Boreal

-Boreal ecoregions

 The boreal zones in Norway belong to three ecoregions.
 The area dominated by spruce forests (some birch, pine, willow, aspen) mostly belong to the Scandinavian and Russian taiga ecoregion (PA0608).
 The Scandinavian coastal conifer forests ecoregion (PA0520) in coastal areas with mild winters and frequent rainfall follows the coast from south of Stavanger north to southern Troms and includes both hemiboreal and boreal areas.
 Bordering the latter region is the Scandinavian Montane Birch forest and grasslands ecoregion (PA1110).
 This region seems to include both mountain areas with alpine tundra and lowland forests, essentially all the area outside the natural range of Norway spruce forests.
 This ecoregion thus shows a very large range of climatic and environmental conditions, from the temperate forest along the fjords of Western Norway to the summit of Galdhøpiggen, and northeast to the Varanger Peninsula.
 The area above the conifer treeline is made up of mountain birch Betula pubescens-czerepanovii (fjellbjørkeskog).
 The Scots pine reaches its altitudinal limit about 200 m lower than the mountain birch.